Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Introduction

 \section{Introduction}

 Turbulent flows are ubiquitous in nature.
 In planetary atmospheres and oceans, fluid motions are often restricted to being quasi-two-dimensional due to geometric confinement, rapid rotation, and stratification \cite{pedlosky2013geophysical,vallis2017atmospheric}.
 This provides a motivation for the study of highly idealized two-dimensional (2D) turbulence \cite{boffetta2012two}.
-A distinguishing feature of such 2D turbulence is the fact that it displays an inverse energy cascade \cite{kraichnan1967inertial}, which naturally leads to the formation of large-scale coherent structures like vortices and jets in finite domains \cite{chertkov2007dynamics,chan2012dynamics,frishman2017jets}.
-These structures, which are known as \textit{condensates} \citep{smith1993bose}, resemble widely observed phenomena in geophysical flows, including hurricanes and zonal jet streams.
-The condensate formation is not limited to inertial 2D turbulence, as this process has been observed in models of living fluids \cite{linkmann2019phase,linkmann2020condensate,puggioni2022giant} and also occurs in various highly anisotropic, three-dimensional (3D) flows in the presence of rotation, density stratification, thin-layer geometry and other effects \cite{rubio2014upscale,guervilly2014large,seshasayanan2018condensates,guervilly2017jets,julien2018impact,van2019condensates,alexakis2018cascades,alexakis2023quasi}.
+A distinguishing feature of such 2D turbulence is the fact that it displays an inverse energy cascade \cite{kraichnan1967inertial}, leading in finite domains to the formation of large-scale coherent structures such as vortices and jets \cite{chertkov2007dynamics,chan2012dynamics,frishman2017jets}.
+These flow structures, known as \textit{condensates} by analogy with Bose-Einstein condensates in a boson gas, were first observed in the pioneering experiments of Sommeria \cite{sommeria1986experimental}, and in numerical simulations in a square periodic domain by Smith et al. \citep{smith1993bose}.
+In physical space, condensates take different forms which resemble widely observed phenomena in geophysical flows, including hurricane-like vortices and zonal jets.
+The formation of condensates is not limited to inertial 2D turbulence, as this process has been observed in models of living fluids \cite{linkmann2019phase,linkmann2020condensate,puggioni2022giant} and is also present in various highly anisotropic, three-dimensional (3D) flows in the presence of rotation, density stratification, thin-layer geometry and other effects \cite{rubio2014upscale,guervilly2014large,sS14,seshasayanan2018condensates,guervilly2017jets,julien2018impact,van2019condensates,alexakis2018cascades,alexakis2023quasi}.
 However, despite the prevalence of turbulent condensation phenomena across such a range of physical systems, the formation and dynamics of the associated turbulent large-scale flow structures remain incompletely understood.